plforacle/mysql-mgrate-apex/create-heatwave/create-heatwave.md

     **Note:** it may take MySQL HeatWave a few minutes to be in an "ACTIVE" state

 11. Once your MySQL DB System is 'ACTIVE', a “Private IP Address” will be allocated to it, find and copy it.
-You can find this Private IP under “DB System Information” > “Endpoint” section on the “DB System Details” page
+Click on the name of your MySQL DB System to open the “DB System Details” page and click the "Connections" tab.
+You can find this Private IP under “Endpoint” section.

     ![MySQL DB System Information Section](./images/hw-ip1-new.png "MySQL-IP")

-    **Note:** You can find this Private IP under “Endpoint” section on the Connections tab on the “DB System Details” > “MySQL” > “DB Systems”.
-Click on the name of your MySQL DB System to open the “DB System Details” page.
+    **Note:**

 12. Copy the Private IP Address in the previous Step.
 You can now login to your MySQL DB System using MySQL Shell from your Compute.
 Execute